nathanb01/pyne/docs/theorymanual/spatial_solvers.rst

 The AHOTN method can be conveniently cast into a WDD form with all the AHOTN specifics lumped into spatial weights - one for each angular direction, spatial dimension and spatial mesh cell.
-Thus, a standard weighted diamond difference solver (WWD) that is available in most first order SN transport codes can be used to solve the per-cell AHOTN system of equations.
+Thus, a standard weighted diamond difference solver (WWD) that is available in most first order :math: `S_{N}` transport codes can be used to solve the per-cell AHOTN system of equations.
 Typically, the WDD relations are solved for the outflow face moments and substituted into the nodal balance relations, which are then solved for the (Λ + 1)^3 unknown nodal flux moments (this is called the NEFD algorithm) ([Schunert]_, p.37).